Kuali Financials leverages a document hierarchy which facilitates permission inheritance. For example:

 New Document Types can be created to group documents together in order to assign permissions at a higher document level.

-Document hierarchy and document configuration can be viewed using the Routing and Identity Management Document Type Hierarchy in the Rice portal.
-This special view combines KIM data with the Kuali Financials Document Type Hierarchy.
+Document hierarchy and document configuration can be viewed using the Document Type Hierarchy.
 It visually displays the parent and child relationships between Kuali Financials document types and the route nodes that are associated with each.
+Refer to the Route Nodes article for more information.